OPCFoundation/UA-.NETStandard/README.md

 ## How to build and run the console samples on Windows, Linux and iOS
 This section describes how to run the **ConsoleReferenceServer** sample application.

 Please follow instructions in this [article](https://aka.ms/dotnetcoregs) to setup the dotnet command line environment for your platform.
-As of today .NET Core SDK 3.1 is required.
+As of today .NET Core SDK 2.1 is required for Visual Studio 2017 and .NET Core SDK 3.1 is required for Visual Studio 2019.

 ### Prerequisites
 1. Once the `dotnet` command is available, navigate to the root folder in your local copy of the repository and execute `dotnet restore 'UA Reference.sln'`.
 This command calls into NuGet to restore the tree of dependencies.